b45ch1/algopy/documentation/sphinx/index.rst

 We skip here an explanation of what exactly ALGOPY is doing internally here, and just note that the derivative computed with ALGOPY is up to machine precision the same as the symbolically computed gradient.

-Example 2: First-order directional Derivatives through Numerical Linear Algebra Functions
+First-order directional Derivatives through Numerical Linear Algebra Functions
 -----------------------------------------------------------------------------------------

 ALGOPY can not only be used to compute series expansions of simple functions